2023 RAV Staff in Bendigo.

 Country: Wurundjeri | Pronouns: She/Her

-Growing up in West Gippsland, Stephanie experienced first hand the impact that art has in a small town.
+Growing up in West Gippsland, Stephanie experienced firsthand the impact that art has in a small town.
 She was given opportunities to learn, create, grow and develop which led to her own theatre company at 18 years of age, and multiple original plays to have been produced.
 Stephanie feels exceptionally passionate about assisting, supporting and building up the lives of young people, and incredibly grateful that it’s to do with art.
 With a Bachelor of Arts (Drama), Stephanie has been working with a performing arts school as Teacher/Assist Manager/Production Manager hybrid for over eight years now.
-Stephanie is excited to be taking on the role of Coordinating the Future Reset Program and feels incredibly lucky to be joining the RAV team.
+Stephanie is excited to be taking on the role of Coordinating the Future Reset Program and feels incredibly lucky to be working with the RAV team.

-Rhiannon Poley, Membership Engagement Coordinator
+Nell Ustundag, Membership Engagement Coordinator

 Bec Grech, Membership Coordinator